-- template (mandatory): The name of the index that should be deleted. - only-if-exists (optional, defaults to true): Defines whether the index template should only be deleted if it exists. - delete-matching-indices (optional, defaults to false): Whether to delete indices that match the index template's index pattern. - index-pattern (mandatory iff delete-matching-indices is true): Specifies the index pattern to delete - request-params (optional): A structure containing any request parameters that are allowed by the delete index template API.
+- template (mandatory): The name of the index that should be deleted. - only-if-exists (optional, defaults to true): Defines whether the index template should only be deleted if it exists. - delete-matching-indices (optional, defaults to false): Whether to delete indices that match the index template's index pattern. - index-pattern (mandatory iff delete-matching-indices is true): Specifies the index pattern to delete. - request-params (optional): A structure containing any request parameters that are allowed by the delete index template API.
+Rally will not attempt to serialize the parameters and pass them as is.
+Always use "true" / "false" strings for boolean parameters.